apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 ### Transparent and Open

 For the first time, we have prepared the public [API Blueprint roadmap][11].
-The items on roadmap are prioritized and capturing all the core values and usability features in one concise form.
+The roadmap is capturing all the core values and usability features in one concise form.
+The items on roadmap are in priority order.

 We have also revised the API Blueprint GitHub issues and the systems of [labels][12].
 Starting today you can—for the first time—track [[link][13]] the status of all these features.